A wall-crossing formula for Gromov-Witten invariants under variation of git quotient: Wall-crossing for Gromov-Witten invariants

-Let $[\ol{\M}^{G_\zeta}_n(C, X,L_t,\zeta,d)]$ denote the virtual fundamental class in the homology of the coarse moduli space resulting from Corollary \ref{obstheory}.
+Virtual integration gives rise to the fixed point contributions in the wall-crossing formula.
+Let $[\ol{\M}^{G_\zeta}_n(C, X,\LL_t,\zeta,d)]$ denote the virtual fundamental class in the homology of the coarse moduli space resulting from Corollary \ref{obstheory}.
 Integration with respect to these classes yields {\em $\zeta$-fixed gauged Gromov-Witten invariants} of Definition \ref{contrib}.
-These gauged Gromov-Witten invariants satisfy splitting properties similar to the gauged Gromov-Witten invariants defined by integration over $\ol{\M}_n^G(C,X)$ constructed in \cite{cross}, \cite{qkirwan}, that we will not discuss here.
-The $\zeta$-fixed gauged Gromov-Witten invariants that appear in the wall-crossing formula involve further twists by Euler classes of index bundles $(Rp_* e^* T(X/G))^+$, that is, the moving part of $Rp_* e^* T(X/G)$.
-This completes the construction of the fixed point potential in Definition \ref{contrib}.
-We remark that the resulting fixed point potential $\tau_{X,\zeta,t}^{G_\zeta}$ takes values in $\ti{\Lambda}_X^G$ rather than in $\Lambda_{X,L_t}^G$ because Gromov compactness fails for gauged maps in the case that a central subgroup $\C^\times_\zeta$ acts trivially.
-Indeed, in this case, the energy $ \lan d , c_1(L) \ran$ of a gauged map of class $d$ does not determine the isomorphism class of the bundle, since twisting by a character of $\C^\times_\zeta$ does not change the energy.
+The $\zeta$-fixed gauged Gromov-Witten invariants that appear in the wall-crossing formula involve further twists by Euler classes of the virtual normal complex: Recall that we constructed in the previous section a perfect obstruction theory on $\ol{\M}_n^{G_\zeta}(C,X,\LL_t,\zeta)$, as well as a normal complex for the embedding in $\ol{\M}_n^G(C,X,\LL_-,\LL_+,\zeta)$.